 Do you leave your laundry in the basement til your kids ask you for their clean clothes cause they ran out?
 Look at these resourceful little problem solvers (…just go with it).

-I had three kids in three and half years and it came with a crash course in routine disruption, relationship management and messy floors.
-Reflecting on these early years with babies I feel that we are meant to ‘do it all’ or that motherhood should look the same for every mom.
-I believe we are meant to find balance within our own values and let our mothering flow from a deeper place of the things we are passionate about rather than the guilt of activities, chores, and images we don’t match.
+I had three kids in three and a half years and it came with a crash course in routine disruption, relationship management, and messy floors.
+Reflecting on these early years with babies I feel that we are not meant to ‘do it all’ and that motherhood cannot look the same for every mom.
+I believe we are meant to find balance within our own values and let our mothering flow from a deeper place of the things we are passionate about rather than the guilt of activities, chores, and images we compare ourselves to.

 This post is coming to you from your nerdy girlfriend wearing post-maternity shorts, lipstick, with all the lunch dishes surrounding me.